 The dispensary’s ownership group tasked YDI with first coming up with a unique name and brand.
-The name Storehouse stood out among others because it’s approachability and it’s meaning: an abundant supply or source.
-The logotype utilizes a slab-serif typeface that features a unique ligature.
-The ligature moment is isolated between the ’s’ and ‘h’ to form the signature Storehouse emblem.
+The name Storehouse references an abundant supply or source.
+The logotype utilizes a slab-serif typeface that features a unique ligature between the ’s’ and ‘h’ to form the signature Storehouse emblem.

 YDI was charged with designing the signage system for the boutique space.
 The neon blade sign was inspired by mid century pharmacies and drug stores.
 Back lit and placed on the feature wall at the end of the space, the 4’ cnc-cut logo is made out of ash wood strips at varying depths.
 The varying depths create a unique texture and change the way it appears depending on the viewers angle of perspective.